 6. August 15, 1844 – Leonard Reed, husband, died

 Just after daybreak on May 23, 1845, Elizabeth was led to the gallows a mile from the courthouse where her trial was held.
-According to eyewitnesses, at the scene, Elizabeth was transported to the spot she was to be hanged on the back of a wagon.
+According to eyewitnesses, at the scene, Elizabeth was transported to the spot where she was to be hanged on the back of a wagon.
 She was dressed in a long, white robe given to her by the local minister and his wife.
 The garment was said to have once belonged to a known member of the Millerites religion.
 The Millerites, who lived and worshipped in the Lawrenceville area, believed the second coming of Christ was to occur in 1843.
 They each made white robes for their journey.
-The group disbanded when the event did not come about on that exact date.
+The group disbanded when the event did not happen on that date.
 The minister who attended to Elizabeth's spiritual needs during her incarceration felt it was fitting she wore one of the robes to meet her Maker.
 It was his contention that Elizabeth had "confessed her crimes to him, sought and was granted forgiveness from the creator."

 The Mt.
 Vernon Register-News reported that more than twenty thousand people were on hand to witness the execution.
-They watched Elizabeth ride to the scene sitting on the coffin she'll be buried in.
+They watched Elizabeth ride to the scene, sitting on the coffin she'll be buried in.
 It was a bright and balmy morning, and Elizabeth sang hymns of praise as she was led to the gallows.

-preacher's speech, a noose was placed around Elizabeth's neck, and a black hood was draped over her head.
+John Seed, a well-known Methodist preacher, delivered a ninety-minute sermon to the crowd of on-lookers about the need for their salvation.
+After the preacher's speech, a noose was placed around Elizabeth's neck, and a black hood was draped over her head.
 The accused fell to her death when the executioner activated the lever attached to the trap door.
 The Mt.
-Vernon Register-News noted that she "revolved several times, but did not struggle much."
+Vernon Register-News noted that she "revolved several times but did not struggle much."

 After Elizabeth's passing, the community debated over a motive for why she killed her husband.
 According to the Mt.
 Vernon Register-News, some insisted she was involved with another man and wanted Leonard out of the way so she could live a new life.
 Some stated that Leonard found out Elizabeth was an outlaw who had murdered a man and burned his remains, and others maintained it was Leonard involved with another, and Elizabeth had caught him in the act.

-Betsey's body was moved to a small cemetery called Baker, outside of Heathsville.
+Betsey's body was moved to a small cemetery called Baker outside of Heathsville.
 She was buried next to her husband, Leonard, and they shared a headstone.
 Under Leonard's name, it reads 'death by murder,' while under hers, it reads 'death by hanging.'

 Elizabeth Reed was the first woman in the United States to be publicly executed and the only woman executed by hanging in Illinois.

-So the story goes...
+So the story goes . . .

 Compiled by Dr. Neil Gale, Ph.D.

-1. Very interesting article, although I doubt that photo is of her.
+Very interesting article, although I doubt that photo is of her.
 That dress and hairstyle are very Victorian era, not 1845 fashion at all.

 ReplyDelete